Shift to the Future recap: AI is here! What should I do and not do with it for my business?

 Posted on:

-Missed the latest episode of Shift to the Future?
+Missed this episode of Shift to the Future?
 We have you covered.
 In Episode 4, AI is here!
 What should I do and not do with it for my business?
 We brought in Tersh Blissett, HVACR business owner of Service Emperor and host of the popular podcast Service Business Mastery, to share how AI has revamped his business operations.

 Hosted by Brian Feenie, ACCA’s QI certificates chief encouragement officer, the conversation explored the many ways AI tools can automate tasks, streamline operations, and give HVACR business owners much-needed time back in their days.

-Watch the full episode here and make sure to catch the next episode:
+Watch the full episode here and make sure to catch the next episode.

 Highlights from the episode